speruri/utils/README.md

-# utils

-This repo mainly containa the utility classes
+This is mainly for utility classes.